 The fact that virtually every flats fishing angler in North America has heard of Christmas Island is far from coincidence.
 Amidst the vast inventory of the world’s saltwater flats destinations, Christmas Island is a unique and natural masterpiece that magically combines all the elements critical to fly fishing success.
 Endless hard sand flats fishing, remarkable numbers of cruising bonefish and trevally, and consistent year-round weather await all who visit this unique atoll.
-Fly fishing guides at Christmas Island Outfitters have been handpicked for their overall level of experience and skill, calmness under pressure, and instructional abilities.
+Fly fishing guides at Christmas Island Outfitters have been handpicked by head guide Bita Kairoi for their overall level of experience, skill, calmness under pressure, and instructional abilities.
 Each day anglers will depart via truck or catamaran for the day’s flats fishing.
-Virtually all fly fishing entails sight casting to visible fish while wading in shallow water.
-Christmas Island’s plentiful bonefish average 2 to 4 pounds, though each week presents numerous opportunities for larger bonefish in the 5 to 10 pound class.
-The fly fishing guides at Christmas Island Outfitters are also among the atoll’s most skilled and passionate trevally hunters and love nothing more than to share with their guests the thrill of hooking these monsters.
-Excellent blue water fishing for tuna, wahoo, and trevally is also available.
+Virtually all fly fishing entails sight casting to fish while wading in shallow waters.
+Christmas Island’s plentiful bonefish average two to three pounds, although on any given week opportunities for larger bonefish in the five to ten pound class may be available.

 Christmas Island (Kiribati) is located 1,200 miles south of Hawaii.